News 2023

 Friday, September 1st 8:30 am to 5:00 pm – Dr. Carlos Uroza will be a panelist for the CCS Workshop (in Room 371A) entitled, Insights and Questions Related to CCUS and Reservoir Characterization Utility in Terms of Static Earth Model Description Based on Geophysical Methods.
 Read more about this workshop here.

 August 8–10th, 2023: The IEAGHG Monitoring Network Meeting will be held at the Louisiana State University in Baton Rouge, LA.
 Drs.
-Sue Hovorka, Katherine Romanak, and Alex Bump will be in attendance.
+Sue Hovorka, Katherine Romanak, and Alex Bump attended the meeting.
+Thanks to IEAGHG for writing up a summary of this event.
+Special thanks to ExxonMobil and Air Products for sponsoring this meeting and also to Mehdi Zeidouni and Janet Dugas from LSU for organizing all of the logistics.

 July 24–28th, 2023: The Gulf Coast Carbon Center hosted a GeoFORCE 12th grade academy for a week of fun learning activities.
 Special thanks to Dr. Sue Hovorka, Dr. Katherine Romanak, Dr. Alex Bump, Dr. Zhicheng ‘William’ Wang, Fred Closmann, Linda McCall, Poe Chen, Ismail Faruqi, and Chinemerem Okezie for teaching and working with 15, 12th graders from all over Texas.
 Students worked on real-world CCS projects, utilized the GCCC’s EASiTool for project development, and developed business plans.
 Students will present their projects at AGU in San Francisco in December.